UrosUZH/aml2025-group-23/PROBLEMSETTING.md

-# Goal
+# Motivation & Goal

+With technology increasingly central to daily life and faster, more responsive tools replacing legacy systems, our focus is on bridging the gap between hearing-impaired individuals and computers to help them relay their thoughts more quickly and effectively.
 The primary goal is to explore whether pretrained sign-to-text models, specifically those trained at the gloss level, can generalize to sentence-level generation in a zero-shot setup.
 This serves as a step toward understanding the limits and capabilities of current pretrained models in bridging pose-based sign language data and spoken language output.

 # Problem Setting

-We address the task of translating sign language videos/pose sequences into natural language sentences.
+We address the task of translating sign language video sequences into natural language sentences.
 Formally, let

-**x = ⟨x₁, x₂, ..., x_T⟩**,
-where each **xᵢ ∈ ℝ^D** denotes a D-dimensional vector representing human pose features at time step *i*.
-Given such an input sequence, the goal is to generate a sequence
+$F = <f_1, f_2, ...f_N>$

+be the frames of our video sequence.
+Our task is to generate a sequence of gloss

-**y = ⟨y₁, y₂, ..., y_N⟩**,
+$G = <g_1, g_2, ..., g_M>$

-where each **yⱼ** is a token from a fixed output vocabulary **V**, and *N* is the length of the generated sentence.
-This defines a sequence-to-sequence mapping problem from pose-based input to natural language output.
+which forms a meaningful sentence describing what is being said in the video, and each gloss $g_i$ is a word from our vocabulary $V$.

-Let **f: ℝ^{T×D} → V^N** denote the model used for this mapping.
-We investigate whether a pretrained model **f**, initially trained to associate pose data with single-word glosses, can generalize to sentence-level generation in a **zero-shot** setting.
+Let $f: ℝ^N → V^M$ denote the model used for this mapping.
+We investigate whether a pretrained model $f$, initially trained to associate pose data with single-word glosses, can generalize to sentence-level generation in a **zero-shot** setting.

 # Approach